Vikaspogu/blog/content/blog/adguardhome-kubernetes.md

       - NET_BIND_SERVICE
 ```

-Add `nodeSelector` to assign pod to that node
+Add `nodeSelector` to assign a pod to that node.

 ```yaml
 # values.yaml